awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codedeploy-deploymentgroup.md

 `DeploymentStyle`  <a name="cfn-codedeploy-deploymentgroup-deploymentstyle"></a>
  Attributes that determine the type of deployment to run and whether to route deployment traffic behind a load balancer\.
  If you specify this property with a blue/green deployment type, don't specify the `AutoScalingGroups`, `LoadBalancerInfo`, or `Deployment` properties\.
  For blue/green deployments, AWS CloudFormation supports deployments on Lambda compute platforms only\.
+You can perform ECS blue/green deployments using `AWS::CodeDeploy::BlueGreen ` hook\.
+See [Perform ECS blue/green deployments through CodeDeploy using AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/blue-green.html) for more information\.
 *Required*: No
 *Type*: [DeploymentStyle](aws-properties-codedeploy-deploymentgroup-deploymentstyle.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)